mathiasdahl/emacs-launcher/README.md

 ## Why use Anything, and why such an old version of it?

 Well, it works for me and it has the capabilities that I need, which is to list different commands matching user input.
-Feel free to submit patches to use other "engines".
+Feel free to submit patches ;)

 ## What about anything-launcher.el?

-Well, I decided I liked the name Emacs Launcher better and that maybe, in the future, I will, or others will, add other "launcher engines".
+Well, I did not want to scrap it and decided I liked the name Emacs Launcher better and that maybe, in the future, I will, or others will, add other "launcher engines".
 Probably someome want to use Helm instead.